Dr. E. Arnold Modlin, Jr.

 HIS 312 American Revolution (3 Credits)

-HIS 313 United States Early National Period, 1788-1815 (3 Credits)
+HIS 313 U.S. Early National Period, 1788-1815 (3 Credits)

-This course examines the development of the federal government from the ratification of the US Constitution through the end of the War of 1812.
-The course will emphasize the development of an American social and political identity and the challenges the new nation faced as it developed not only a strong central government, but also struggled to be recognized internationally.
+This course examines the development of the federal government from the ratification of the U.S. Constitution through the end of the War of 1812.
+The course will emphasize the development of an American social and political identity and the challenges the new nation faced as it developed not only a strong central government but also struggled to be recognized internationally.

 HIS 314 Antebellum America, 1815-1850 (3 Credits)

 This course examines the social, cultural, and political history of the United States during the antebellum period, from the end of the War of 1812 to the election of Abraham Lincoln as president.
-Particular attention will be paid to the changing role of
+Particular attention will be paid to the changing role of women, the struggle to end slavery, and the arrival of new immigrants and their position in American society.

 HIS 315 Civil War & Reconstruction (3 Credits)